A Holistic Approach to Reactive Mobile Manipulation: Introduction

 However, there remains a significant gap between what a reactive behaviour can achieve and what is necessary to complete a useful task.
 A task is typically a sequence of behaviours which admits the need for detecting when a behaviour has completed, switching between behaviours according to world state and the goal, and error recovery.

 To make our reactive system taskable we combine it with a behaviour tree.
-Behaviour trees are an alternative to state machines which originated in the computer game industry, but their use is expanding to other areas including robotics.
-Compared to state machines, behaviour trees are easier to express and have inherent error recovery capability.
+Compared to alternatives such as state machines, behaviour trees are easier to express and have inherent error recovery capability.
 The behaviour tree orchestrates the sensor-based behaviours of the reactive subsystem to achieve useful tasks.
-The behaviour tree can be considered as a form of scripting language, and still requires human ingenuity to create but could, in the future, be automatically synthesised by a task-level planner.
+The behaviour tree can be considered as a form of scripting language, and still requires human ingenuity to create but could, in the future, be synthesised by a task-level planner.
 The result is a holistic system that can perform complex tasks while exhibiting fluid and continuous motion without pauses for planning.

-The contributions of this letter are: \begin{enumerate} \item a novel method of incorporating a non-holonomic mobile manipulation platform into a reactive motion control framework with example code available at \href{https://jhavl.github.io/holistic}{jhavl.github.io/holistic} \item complete integration of a closed-loop mobile grasper using behaviour trees \item reactive control and validation on a 9 degree of freedom non-holonomic mobile manipulation platform with comparison to prior work. \end{enumerate}
+The contributions of this letter are: \begin{enumerate} \item a novel method of incorporating a non-holonomic mobile manipulation platform into a holistic reactive motion control framework with example code available at \href{https://jhavl.github.io/holistic}{jhavl.github.io/holistic} \item complete integration of a closed-loop mobile grasper using behaviour trees \item reactive control and validation on a 9 degree of freedom non-holonomic mobile manipulation platform with a comparison to prior work. \end{enumerate}